roIyat/hokachan/README.md

 Introduction
 ------------

+So apparently including the search form in the board indexes and central theme is fairly easy.
+You can do it with a simple form... the central theme can go back to a html format. only problem might be to change the variables.

 Dev 6 is coming along nicely.
 APC caching has been added again... well more like apcu caching and it works with php 7.0. the post form looks like 8chan.
 I fixed some code errors for 7.0 and possibly 7.1.
 The minify library got updated.
 More useless folders and files have been removed. the captcha iplementation works pretty good. lazy load makes it so that the site loading goes a lot smoother there are still some ajax issues but those can be fix in the future.
 There still is a lot of work my priorities are dice rolling fix, report captcha re-implementation, looking into the anti-bot code I want to remove it but I don't like to touch the source code, and I think it's intertwined with the spam checks.